Unified Embedding: Battle-Tested Feature Representations for Web-Scale ML Systems: Experiments

 \section{Experiments}

-Finally, we present experimental results on three public benchmark datasets, followed by anonymized, aggregate results from our industrial deployments across multiple web-scale systems. \Cref{app:experiments} contains more details, including full parameter-accuracy tradeoffs, additional experiments, and the neural network architectures we used.
+Finally, we present experimental results on three public benchmark datasets, followed by anonymized, aggregate results from our industrial deployments across multiple web-scale systems.
+We give more details in \Cref{app:experiments}, including full parameter-accuracy tradeoffs, additional experiments, and the neural network architectures used.